zack3030/alx-system_engineering-devops/0x00-shell_basics/README.md

-The ls is use to display the content list of a directory
+The cd takes you back to home directory